SuperOfficeDocs/superoffice-docs/docs/ui/screen-designer/index.md

 Use the **Task** button to revert to an earlier version of the screen.

-* **Reset to factory settings:** This option discards all changes and resets the screen layout to the standard layout delivered by SuperOffice.
+* **Reset to factory settings:** This option discards all changes and resets the screen layout to the default (system) layout delivered by SuperOffice.

 * **Discard draft:** Discards all changes and resets to the published version of the screen layout.

 ## What if I don't use the Screen Designer?